etn-ccis/blui-react-component-library/docs/Drawer.md

 #### Classes

-You can override the classes used by PX Blue by passing a `classes` prop.
+You can override the classes used by Brightlayer UI by passing a `classes` prop.
 The Drawer supports the following keys:

 | Name       | Description                                                    |
 | ---------- | -------------------------------------------------------------- |